QuantumRangers-SE-Team-10/lasertech-backend/README.md

 # How to run the application locally
+1. Ensure that you are running this on the provide Ubuntu VM (these instruction will not work on Mac or Window due to network restriction)
-1. Install docker (look at the bottom of this page if you don't already have docker installed)
+2. Install docker (look at the bottom of this page if you don't already have docker installed)
-2. Download the repo
+3. Download the repo
-3. Navigate to the directory containing the "docker-compose.yml" file, type "ls" in the terminal to confirm.
+4. Navigate to the directory containing the "docker-compose.yml" file, type "ls" in the terminal to confirm.
 ![Screenshot from 2024-02-24 20-38-11](https://github.com/QuantumRangers-SE-Team-10/lasertech-backend/assets/76791231/a83d3a11-5703-4e68-8769-df84f8f34e54)

-4. Ensure your docker-compose.yml file looks like this
+5. Ensure your docker-compose.yml file looks like this
 ![Screenshot from 2024-02-24 20-36-54](https://github.com/QuantumRangers-SE-Team-10/lasertech-backend/assets/76791231/082b9d4d-79ac-4b3b-9cc8-8f0085125801)

 6. Ensure that nothing is running on port 8080, 3000, 5432 (postgresql).
 You will get an error if those ports are not freed.